Nagaland BSc Agriculture Admission

 Frequently Asked Questions

 No, Nagaland University state quota seats for B.Sc.
 Agriculture are reserved for candidates who are permanent residents only of Nagaland.
-Other north-eastern state candidates have to apply in All India Quota, which accepts entrance examination scores at the national level such as ICAR AIEEA and CUET, and provides equal opportunities with local candidates being given a priority.
+Other north-eastern state candidates have to apply in the All India Quota, which accepts entrance examination scores at the national level, such as ICAR AIEEA and CUET, and provides equal opportunities, with local candidates being given a priority.

 Does Nagaland University provide special assistance to rural or tribal students for the B.Sc.
 Agriculture course?